-Expanding environmental legislation such as NYC’s Greater Greener Buildings Act requires buildings to be carbon neutral as soon as 2025.
+GHG legislation exists at all levels of regulation from international to hyper-local.
+NYC’s Greater Greener Buildings Act, for example requires buildings to be carbon neutral as soon as 2025.

 Most building GHG (greenhouse gas) emissions are created from heat and cooling activities that use antiquated systems, making it impossible to: